decred/dcrdex/README.md

 ### Dependencies

 1. [Go >= 1.14](https://golang.org/doc/install)
 2. [Node 12+](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is used to bundle resources for the browser interface.
+It's important to note that the DEX client has no external javascript dependencies.
+The client doesn't import any Node packages.
+We only use Node to lint and compile our own javascript and css resources.
 3. [dcrd](https://github.com/decred/dcrd/tree/master) and [dcrwallet](https://github.com/decred/dcrwallet/tree/master) (non-SPV) built from the `master` branch.
 4. [Bitcoin Core v0.20.x](https://bitcoincore.org/en/download/) (bitcoind or bitcoin-qt) wallet, **encrypted**.
 4. At least 2 GB of available system memory.